The famed Friar’s Tavern was located at 279 to 283 Yonge St (at Dundas Square on the southeast corner) in downtown Toronto.

 Hard Rock Cafe

 From 1978 until 2017, the building was home to the Hard Rock Cafe – a new Yonge Street landmark.
-Those famous walls were once again filled with music but this time with an extensive collection of rock’n roll memorabilia including musical instruments, autographed photos of famous musicians and even some of the clothing they wore.
+Those famous walls were once again filled with music but this time with an extensive collection of rock’n roll memorabilia including musical instruments, autographed photos of famous musicians, and even some of their clothing.

 Friar’s Music Museum